 The near complete elite of the last forty years played at the International Chess Festival of Biel, this is a record only matched by Wijk aan Zee.

 Biel was hosting city of a FIDE Interzonal Tournament (IZT) a record three times, namely in 1976 (winner Bent Larsen), in 1985 (winner Rafael Vaganian) and again in 1993, the last Interzonal ever, it was played as an Open, won by Boris Gelfand).
 For more about these three Interzonals at Biel, please look in the subsection "Interzonals"!

 An international elite Grandmaster Tournament (GMT) is taken place annually since 1977 at Biel, the year after the Interzonal from 1976 (with the exception of 1978 and 2016, plus in the other Interzonal years 1985 & 1993).
-The big Open (Master Tournament, MTO) continues, and additional chess events such as an Amateur Open (Main Tournament), youth contests, sometimes a "B" - Group or Ladies Tournament, Rapid and Blitz exhibitions or simuls (given from Korchnoi to Karpov and Carlsen, from Hou Yifan to the Polgar sisters, from Alexandra Kosteniuk to Alisa Maric, from Corina Peptan to Pia Cramling, and of course, Magnus Carlsen, to mention only a few of the stars giving a public meeting at Biel), and other chess events running each year.
+The big Open (Master Tournament, MTO) continues, and additional chess events such as an Amateur Open (Main Tournament), youth contests, sometimes a "B" - Group or Ladies Tournament, Rapid, Blitz exhibitions as well as simuls (given from Korchnoi to Karpov, from Spassky to Kasparov, from Hou Yifan to the Polgar sisters, from Alexandra Kosteniuk to Alisa Maric, from Corina Peptan to Pia Cramling, and of course, Magnus Carlsen, to mention only a few of the stars in a public meeting at Biel), and other events running each year.